core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Value: The value to be used to identify this algorithm.
 Its content is taken from the 'Value' column of the COSE Algorithms registry.
 The value MUST be the same one used in the COSE Algorithm registry for the entry with the same 'Name' field.

-* Parameters: This indicates the CBOR encoding of the parameters for the counter signature algorithm indicated by the 'Value' field.
-Its value MUST be nihil in case of no parameters.
+* Parameters: This indicates the CBOR encoding of the parameters (if any) for the counter signature algorithm indicated by the 'Value' field.

 * Description: A short description of the parameters encoded in the 'Parameters' field (if any).